 The Criminal Trial of Geneke Antonio Lyons

-Xavier Strickland, 4-years old, was savagely killed by pit bulls in Detroit on December 2, 2015.
+Xavier Strickland, 4-years old, was killed by pit bulls in Detroit in December 2015.

 UPDATE 06/30/16: Judge James Callahan sentenced Geneke Antonio Lyons, 42, to 5-years probation with a year in "work release" jail after his pit bulls eviscerated a little boy.
 The sentence was below the guidelines of 19 to 38 months.
 Prosecutors had originally charged Lyons with second-degree murder, but Callahan threw out that charge.
 On June 9, a jury convicted Lyons on two felony counts: involuntary manslaughter and possessing dangerous animals causing death.

 Moving moments inside Judge James Callahan's courtroom as Xavier Strickland's mother accepts Geneke Lyon's apology. @wxyzdetroit

 Judge Callahan's sympathy for Lyons and sentencing him below the minimum guidelines cannot be ignored.
 On December 2, Xavier Strickland, 4-years old, and his mother were walking near Lyons home on Baylis Street when a pack of pit bulls escaped under Lyons' fence and "snatched" the boy from his mother's arms.
 The dogs dragged Xavier by the hood of his coat across the street, pulled him under the fence and into Lyons' backyard, where they disemboweled him.